Moti Mahal, Pioneers Of Indian Cuisine, Announce Grand Entry In Europe With Culinary Maestro Shri Kundan Lal Gujral

 As Moti Mahal continues to evolve, it remains committed to providing an unparalleled dining experience, blending tradition with innovation.
 The legacy lives on, inviting food enthusiasts to savour a century of exquisite flavours that have stood the test of time.

 Moti Mahal, the venerable culinary institution with a century-long legacy, is set to make waves in the Netherlands with an ambitious expansion plan.
-In a strategic move, Moti Mahal announces to open its doors with its modern restaurants and interiors with world cuisines in the Dutch culinary landscape said by Mr. Ashim Gujral the Managing Director of Moti Mahal Restaurants.
+In a strategic move, Moti Mahal announces its merger with Soebedar Investments, a partnership poised to elevate the brand's presence in the Dutch culinary landscape said Mr. Ashim Gujral the Managing Director of Moti Mahal Restaurants.

+The expansion plan involves a thoughtfully designed space that captures the essence of Moti Mahal's

 "We are excited to bring the legacy of Moti Mahal to the Netherlands, offering a unique culinary experience that transcends borders," said [Mr. Ashim Gujral/ Mr. Kuvam Gujral], the grandson and great grandson of Shri Kundan Lal Gujral "Our world cuisine menu reflects a harmonious blend of global influences, ensuring a delightful journey for our patrons."